-3. Purpose
+Purpose

-- 3.1.
-The purpose of this bylaw is to: - a) Facilitate the orderly, safe, and efficient management of cemeteries controlled by the Council; and - b) Minimise the potential for offensive behaviour in cemeteries controlled by the Council.
+- 1. This bylaw is made under the authority of Sections 145 and 146(b)(v) of the Local Government Act 2002; and Sections 16 and 40 of the Burial and Cremation Act 1964 - 2.
+The purpose of this bylaw is to: Facilitate the orderly, safe, and efficient management of cemeteries controlled by the Council; and minimise the potential for offensive behaviour in cemeteries controlled by the Council.